tilt-dev/tilt.build/blog/_posts/2021-07-12-portforwarding-is-awesome.md

 ## Inside the Box: A port-forward as Just Another Server

 One way to think about `kubectl port-forward` is just another server.
 It's a very simple server!
-But it tastes great with lots of other tooling that we use to manage multiple servers and auto-restart them when they're not healthy.
+But it goes great with lots of other tooling that we use to manage multiple servers and auto-restart them when they're not healthy.

-For example, I might use `entr` to restart the port-forward when I hit spacebar.
+For example, I like setting up `entr`'s `-r` flag to restart processes when I hit spacebar.
+Here's how you'd do this with port-forwarding:

 ```
-ls Makefile | entr -r kubectl port-forward deployment/example-go 8080:8000
+ls | entr -r kubectl port-forward deployment/example-go 8080:8000
 ```

 Or I might use Tilt to run it as a local resource: